codemancers/invoker/linux.md

 ## Using on Linux

-All the features of Invoker has been tested to work with various versions of `Ubuntu` (which includes - `kubuntu`, `xubuntu` etc).
+All the features of Invoker has been tested to work with various versions of `Ubuntu` (which includes - `kubuntu`, `xubuntu` etc) and `Fedora` Linux.
 Contributions for making it work on other distros are more than welcome.

-On Ubuntu - `Invoker` uses `dnsmasq` and `rinetd` for DNS and port forwarding respectively.
+On Linux - `Invoker` uses `dnsmasq` and `rinetd` for DNS and port forwarding respectively.
 Same as setup on OSX, you can start Invoker setup by running command:

 {% highlight bash %}